Garden Decking Cost 2024: How Much Does Decking Cost?

 Decking Buying Guide

-There are several different types of decking that you can choose from, which all have a variety of pros and cons, which are detailed below:
+There are several different types of garden decking materials that you can choose from, each with a variety of pros and cons.

 Softwood (Pine, Spruce, Redwood, Cedar, etc)